Wolf Spider vs Brown Recluse Comparison: Which Spider is More Dangerous?

 1. Maintain Clean and Clutter-Free Spaces:

-• Indoors: Regularly clean and declutter areas like basements, attics, and closets to deter brown recluses, which thrive in undisturbed environments.
+• Indoors: Regularly clean and declutter areas such as basements, attics, and closets to deter brown recluses, which thrive in undisturbed environments.
 Use sealed storage containers to minimize hiding spots.

 • Outdoors: Keep gardens and outdoor areas tidy to discourage wolf spiders.
-Remove debris, leaf litter, and piles of wood or rocks where they might hide.
+Remove debris, leaf litter, and piles of wood or rocks where spiders may hide.

 2. Seal Entry Points: